PuZheng/flask-report/README.md

     * curve chart
     * bar chart

-And the reports could be downloaded as PDF, CSV.
+And the reports could be downloaded as CSV.

 Quick Start